 The leader of a small tribe takes his young son along on a dangerous, crucial hunt, the first such outing and test for the boy, who doesn’t display much of the vitally important aptitudes for the tasks at hand.
 Injured and separated from the group during a bison raid, he’s given up for dead.
 ‘Keda’ (Kodi Smit-McFee) survives, barely, but must now try and make his way back to the distant home encampment.
 Chased by a wolf pack, he wounds one, who, like the boy, is left behind when the pack gives up trying for a quick lunch.
 Trial and error, Keda attempts to strike a bond with the animal, who he calls ‘Alpha’.
 Over time, the wolf, whose original intent was to chow down on the kid, responds.
 They grow to depend on each other, and share the perils of a long and brutal walk to sanctuary.

-Visually evocative, with CGI augmenting the extensive location work, the essential warmth and dramatic simplicity of the story differentiates it from the other cinematic guesses at life as lived by our ancestors ancestors.
+Visually a treat, with CGI augmenting the extensive location work, the essential warmth and dramatic simplicity of the story differentiates it from the other cinematic guesses at life as lived by our ancestors ancestors.
 Alfred Hughes directs, keeping the trek to a trim 96 minutes, with a script by Daniele Sebastian Wiedenhaupt that uses ‘Beama’ for Keda and kin, a conlang (constructed language), created by anthropology professor Christine Schreyer.

 Shot in Canada (British Columbia and Alberta) and Iceland, yielding a goodly number of beautiful images redolent of a harsh but magnificent landscape unmarred by civilization.
 The majesty of clear, star-swarmed celestial skies and shimmering Northern lights summon that deep yearning we hold for the natural and eternal.
-It’s a neat movie: you just have to suspend judgement on some logic holes big enough to shove a mastodon though.
+It’s a neat movie: you just have to suspend snap-snark judgement on some logic holes big enough to shove a mastodon through.

 Made for $51,000,000, the can’t-miss theme of a boy and his dog yielded a worldwide gross of $99,625,000, with another $6,579,000 from disc purchases.
 It’s easy to say that kids will love it, but there’s enough to lure the inner child out of any adult not freeze-dried into their own ice age of cynicism.